-Sure, you can still do the Story Bridge Adventure Climb, which is adventurous in the same way that Contiki Tours are… It is, however, unlikely that you’ll ever get to repeat a solo ascent of the “North Buttress”.
-This is exactly what Greg Sheard and Rick White did in 1968, not only climbing the vertical columns but racing each other to the top!
+Sure, you can still do the Story Bridge Adventure Climb, which is adventurous in the same way that Contiki Tours are.
+It is, however, unlikely that you’ll ever get to repeat a solo ascent of the “North Buttress”.
+This is exactly what Greg Sheard and Rick White did in 1968, not only climbing solo on the vertical columns but racing each other to the top!
 Graham Baines even produced a climbing guide to Brisbane’s Bridges with 5 routes on the Story Bridge alone.

 Even back in these halcyon days, climbers were “escorted” from the bridge by police.
 These days, I’m fairly certain you’d be shot and summarily dumped in the Brown Snake where you would gently float out toward Moreton Bay with the rest of the refuse.

 Location: Scenic Rim, Main Range

 Rock Type: Not sure… either basalt or trachyte

 The Steamers, so named because they would look like a large ship if you had a head full of LSD, are line of iconic peaks near Mt Superbus at the southern end of Main Range.
 They have always been remote, so much so that a 100 pound reward was offered to (but never claimed by) the first ascensionist.